erikvold/two1helpers/README.md

 *21 buy "http://[::]:9999/test" --data '{"options" : "riddles"}'*

-This will pass */usr/games/fortune riddles* to the shell via 21 buy.
-(The riddles database is available on most Linux systems by default; if produces an error, try passing "literature".)
+This will pass "riddles" to two1test-server.py, which will look in config.ini for the value of _pathtobin_, then issue *fortune riddles*.
+(The riddles database is available on most Linux systems by default; if this produces an error, try passing "literature".)

+This method of passing options is very flexible but there is a security issue which is addressed by using shlex.quotes() to escape the options string.